childlike wonder

 Dash of red

 For this piece, I wanted to evoke a feeling of loudness and stress.
 I painted myself screaming, overwhelmed with all of the stressors from school assignments.
-The red, sharp shapes coming towards me represent more and more assignments piling up and more anger and stress surrounding me.
-I painted myself using ink on vellum and used red paint for the sharp shapes.
+The red, sharp points coming towards me represent more and more assignments piling up and more anger and stress surrounding me.
+I painted myself using black ink on vellum and red paint for the sharp edges.

 24’’ x 18’’